Preparing our youth to lead in the age of digital disruption!

 Advisory Council Member

-Saif Y. Ishoof, Esq. serves as Vice President for Engagement at Florida International University where he leads the office in incubating transformational partnerships.
-As VP for Engagement, Saif builds win-win-win partnerships that create sustainable change for the university and its students; public and private sector partners; and the global community.
-Previously, Saif served as founding Executive Director at City Year Miami, which provides 17-24 year olds an opportunity to serve one year in high-need schools as tutors, mentors and role models to address the opportunity gap.
+Saif Y. Ishoof, Esq. serves as founder of Lab22c and Miami Dade College's inaugural Presidential Innovation Fellow.
+Prior to that, Saif served as Vice President for Engagement at Florida International University where he leads the office in incubating transformational partnerships.
+Prior to that, Saif served as founding Executive Director at City Year Miami, which provides 17-24 year olds an opportunity to serve one year in high-need schools as tutors, mentors and role models to address the opportunity gap.
 Under Saif's leadership, the organization more than doubled in size and scope with an expansion from 8 to 17 schools.
 Saif earned his bachelor's degree in Foreign Service from Georgetown University and his Juris Doctorate from the University of Miami School of Law.
 His professional career includes being a startup technology entrepreneur and executive in the agricultural and engineering space.
 In 2012, Saif co-founded a technology entrepreneurship initiative called TekFight to empower young innovators in Miami.
 Saif’s personal and professional life has been defined by a commitment to developing young people, building civic institutions, international dialogue, and entrepreneurship.

 HELVETIELLA LONGORIA, CHIEF INFORMATION OFFICER, FLORIDA INTERNATIONAL UNIVERSITY